 Lastly, Apple Corporation designs, manufactures and sells own and third-party Mac-compatible and iOS-compatible accessories, including Apple TV, headphones, cases, displays, storage devices and various other connectivity and computing products and supplies.
 Apple also sells third-party digital content and applications through iTunes Store®, App Store®, Mac App Store, TV App Store, iBooks Store™ and Apple Music®.

 Product element of the marketing mix for Apple is marked with simplicity in design and convenience in usage.
 Apple products are also known for their durability and high quality in general and the company upgrades its products in a periodical manner.
 Apple products usually integrate innovative features and capabilities.
 Although the product range is limited, the products come in different sizes and colours.
 Moreover, the multinational technology company regularly upgrades its products and services.
 On the negative side, Apple’s unique hardware and system can only be used with company’s own products.

 Place element of Apple marketing mix integrates the following sales channels:

 1. Apple Stores.
 The world’s largest IT company by revenue operates 499 retail stores in 22 countries worldwide.
-Apple Retail Stores are spacious and creatively designed place where consumers can use products and get friendly assistance from customer service representatives.
+Apple retail stores are typically located at high-traffic locations in quality shopping malls and urban shopping districts.
+The retail stores are spacious and creatively designed place where consumers can use products and get friendly assistance from customer service representatives.